Waning Gibbous on

 Moon before ascending node

-11 days after descending node on 6 November 2073 at 19:59 in ♒ Aquarius.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 21 November 2073 at 10:04 in ♌ Leo.
+11 days after descending node on 6 November 2073 at 19:59 in ♒ Aquarius the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 21 November 2073 at 10:04 in ♌ Leo.

 Moon at northern standstill

 At 15:10 the Moon is meeting its standstill point to reach North declination of ∠20.145°.
-Over the next 12 days the lunar orbit is going to extend southward to face maximum declination of ∠-20.206° at the point of next standstill in ♑ Capricorn on 1 December 2073 at 10:11.
+Over the upcoming 12 days the lunar orbit is going to tilt southward to face maximum declination of ∠-20.206° at the point of next southern standstill in ♑ Capricorn on 1 December 2073 at 10:11.

 Syzygy in 10 days